trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 - iterator - returns an iterator for the list.

 ### TUDLListIterator Public Methods:
-- has_next - returns whether or not the current node has a node after it.
+- has_next - returns whether or not the iterator's current node has a node after it.
-- next - sets current node to the node after current node and returns its value.
+- next - sets iterator's current node to the node after current node and returns its value.
-- has_prev - returns whether or not the current node has a node before it.
+- has_prev - returns whether or not the iterator's current node has a node before it.
-- prev - sets current node to the node before current node and returns its value.
+- prev - sets iterator's current node to the node before current node and returns its value.
-- value - returns value of the current node.
+- value - returns value of the iterator's current node.
 - clear - removes the iterator from its master's iterator list and destroys itself.

 ---